picosix/cv/README.md

 #### Isentia (March 2018 - Now)

-- Position: Fullstack Developer
+**Position:** Fullstack Developer, DevOps

-- Responsibility: Maintain a Social Listening System.
+**Responsibility:** Maintain a Social Listening System.
 To listen a ton of comments of social channels (Facebook, Youtube, Instagrams, Twitter, ...), I have to use many techniques, liraries on this system such as

 - _Elasticsearch_ to store and query data
 - Appy microservice architecture with pattern "Messaging" (instead of using RabbitMQ, I used _Redis_ as broker delivery)
 - Use _GraphQL_ on front of services
 - Deploy microservices by _Docker_ containers

+The best thing I did is upgrade the old system (NodeJS v0.12) to new structure I described above.
+To upgrade, I followed these steps

+- Learned the business logic
+- Write unit test and implement it
+- Cleanup the unit test and code I wrote
+- Repeate these steps over, over and over until no more code to upgrade
+- Break the monolithic application to micorservice application